Semantic segmentation using Poutyne

 Calculation of the scores and visualization of results

 There is one more helpful feature in Poutyne, which makes the evaluation task more easy and straight forward.
-Usually, computer vision researchers try to evaluate their trained networks on validation/test datasets by obtaining the scores (accuracy or loss usually), ground truths, and computed results simultaneously.
+Usually, computer vision researchers try to evaluate their trained networks on validation/test datasets by obtaining the scores (accuracy or loss usually).
 The

-evaluate methods in Poutyne provides you with the scores but also have made the other two items ready for further analysis and visualization.
+evaluate methods in Poutyne provides you the loss and the metrics.
 In the next few blocks of code, you will see some examples.

-We show some of the segmentation results in the image below (grayscale):
+We show some of the segmentation results in the image below:

 This example shows you how to design and train your own segmentation network simply.
 However, to get better results, you can play with the hyperparameters and do further finetuning to increase the accuracy.